 Another study by McKinsey shows that, on average, 66%, or two-thirds of software development projects have cost overruns (they go over budget) and 33%, or one third have schedule overruns (they go over schedule).

-Here’s just a brief overview of the time frames that each software development life cycle stage might take:
+Here’s just a brief overview of the time frames that each development stage might take:

 - Requirement gathering and analysis – between two and four weeks per project